ExoSpaceLabs/hardrt/docs/SEMAPHORES.md

   - Within a priority class that uses round‑robin, READY tasks continue to be rotated by their time‑slice rules.
 The semaphore’s FIFO determines which waiter becomes READY next; RR then applies among all READY tasks of that class.
 - Safety and constraints
   - `hrt_sem_take()` before the scheduler is started (or without a current task) returns `-1`.
-  - The internal wait queue capacity is bounded by `HEARTOS_MAX_TASKS`.
+  - The internal wait queue capacity is bounded by `HARDRT_MAX_TASKS`.

 ---